Designated Airworthiness Representative

-DARs work within their geographic region, a geographic expansion maybe obtained however starting in 2015 some of these expansion request have been denied due to national policy changes.
+DARs work within their geographic region but may obtain a geographic expansion.
+However, starting in 2015, some of these expansion requests have been denied due to national policy changes.

-The aircraft owner or agent of aircraft owner may contact a DAR directly, the local FAA Flight Standards District Office (FSDO) or Manufacturing Inspection District Office (MIDO) for assistance.
+The aircraft owner or the owner's agent may either contact a DAR directly or contact the local FAA Flight Standards District Office (FSDO) or Manufacturing Inspection District Office (MIDO) for assistance.
 Consult the Designee Management System to identify a local DAR.